 2. At least 60% of credits must be in courses directly related to anesthesiology at the anesthesia specialist level.
 A maximum of 40% may be courses that are broadly related to anesthesia practice, such as general pharmacology, general medicine and moderate sedation.
 In order to provide clarity, some examples follow.
 A course on the pharmacology of antidepressants would be considered in the general pharmacology category while a course on the pharmacology of neuromuscular blockers would be considered in the anesthesiology category.
 Additionally, a course on antidepressants presented at an anesthesia specialist level meeting would also be considered in the anesthesiology category since anesthetic implications would also be stressed.
 It is understood that there will be overlap in some subject areas.

-3. Completion of American Heart Association or American Red Cross sponsored Basic Life Support – Health Care Provider Level and Advanced Cardiac Life Support.
+4. Completion of American Heart Association or American Red Cross sponsored Basic Life Support – Health Care Provider Level and Advanced Cardiac Life Support.
 Copies of current completion cards are acceptable forms of documentation.
+These do not count towards the required 120 hours of CE.

 Review of Courses for Approval/Appeals Process